-Personal belongings or room furnishings are not to be stored in common living areas (hallways, stairwells or on landings between bedrooms in DeCew) in traditional-style residences.
+Personal belongings or room furnishings are not to be stored in common living areas (hallways, stairwells or on landings between bedrooms in DeCew) in traditional and semi-suite style residences.
 This may include, but is not limited to, desk chairs, sports equipment, bicycles, laundry and packing materials.
 There is some limited storage for bikes and sports equipment available in traditional residence.
 Please speak to the Service Desk.

-Note: Exceptions may be made to storage rules with prior approval from your facilities supervisor.
+Note: Exceptions may be made to storage rules with prior approval from your facilities assistant.